-The increase in the provision for bad debt expense was mainly the result of estimated losses on older balances.
-Outside storage increased primarily as a result of the need for additional warehouse capacity to store product.
-Higher sales commissions resulted in higher wages and bonus expenses in the first twelve weeks of the 2023 fiscal year compared to the same period in the prior year.
-The decrease in pension expense was a result of an increase in pension plan assets caused by performance of the underlying markets that support them as well as higher pension discount rates resulting in lower liabilities.
+Lower sales commissions due to lower sales volume in pounds resulted in lower wages and bonus expenses in the first twelve weeks of the 2024 fiscal year compared to the same period in the prior year.
+The decrease in the provision for bad debt was mainly the result of recoveries of losses on older balances.
+Costs for product advertising decreased mainly as a result of lower payments under brand licensing agreements in the Snack Food Products segment during the twelve weeks ended January 26, 2024.
+The increase in insurance expenses was driven by higher premiums on property insurance and increased reserves on aged claims.
 None of the changes individually or as a group of expenses in "Other SG&A" were significant enough to merit separate disclosure.
-The major components comprising the increase of "Other SG&A" expenses were higher product advertising, workers' compensation cost, healthcare expense and insurance expense.
+The major components comprising the increase of "Other SG&A" expenses were higher healthcare costs, legal fees, consulting fees and vehicle repairs partially offset by lower workers' compensation costs.